MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cframewndex-class.md

 ### <a name="parameters"></a>Parametri
  [in] *hMenuAlt*
- Handle per il menu alternativo.
+ Handle per il menu di alternativo.

 ### <a name="remarks"></a>Note